yueeeeeee87/blog/content/skills.md

 I have extensive experience in using **Python** for data analysis and building data pipelines, covering the entire spectrum from exploratory data analysis and feature engineering to machine learning model development.\
  Over the past four years, I have acquired proficiency in a wide range of tools and libraries, including Pandas, Scikit-learn, SQLAlchemy, and Tensorflow.

-Additionally, I am well-versed in several data warehousing and cloud computing techniques, including **SQL, AWS (SageMaker, EC2, S3, EMR), Hadoop, and Spark**.
+Additionally, I am well-versed in several data warehousing and cloud computing techniques, including **SQL, AWS (SageMaker, EC2, S3, EMR), Hadoop, Spark and Snowflake**.
 Furthermore, I am proficient in programming languages such as R and SAS for statistical analysis.

 ---